 Central to helping students succeed in their day-to-day careers is ensuring that they understand the big picture, Robert says.
 That's more than just understanding what command to run on a specific tool or how to use that tool during an incident.
 Its' about know the larger context of a security strategy is, all its moving pieces, and how to use analysis to help fill knowledge gaps.
 "This ensures that students who take my classes are not only technically prepared but are also prepared to think differently about the hard challenges their organizations must face when facing the adversary," says Robert.

 Robert has a master's degree in cybersecurity and computer forensics from Utica College as well as cyber and warfare training through the U.S. Air Force, and he's pursuing his doctorate in war studies from King's College London.
+Robert is a faculty member of the SANS Technology Institute, an NSA Center of Academic Excellence in Cyber Defense and multiple winner of the National Cyber League competition.
 He was named one of Forbes' 30 under 30 in Enterprise Technology in 2016, was awarded EnergySec's 2015 Cyber Security Professional of the Year and named one of Passcode's "Influencers."

 Outside of teaching, Robert enjoys running his company Dragos and working with customers in the industrial community.
 "It allows me to constantly stay relevant, challenge and grow my skills, and directly help people."
 He also enjoys writing papers and blogs for the industry, and looks for opportunities to travel, snowboard, and play a Steam game or two whenever he can.